ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 - [The Runtime Specification Abstract](//github.com/opencontainers/runtime-spec/blob/master/spec.md)
 - [The Distributions Specification Use Cases](https://github.com/opencontainers/distribution-spec/blob/master/spec.md#use-cases)

-Now, lets run some experiments to better understand these specifications.
+Now, let's run some experiments to better understand these specifications.

 ### The OCI Image Specification

 First, lets take a quick look at the contents of a container repository once it's uncompressed.
-We will use a utility you may have seen before called Podman.
-The syntax is nearly identical to Docker.
-Create a working directory for our experiment, then make sure the fedora image is cached locally:
+Create a working directory for our experiment, then make sure the Fedora image is cached locally:

 ```
-cd /root && mkdir fedora
+mkdir fedora
 cd fedora
-Podman pull fedora
+podman pull fedora
 ```

 Now, export the image to a tar, file and extract it: